MarinhSt/Router-todo/README.md

 # react-todo

-This is the practice of Platzi course of Introduction to react
+This is the practice of Platzi course of React render patterns.
+Continuation of introduction of React.

-Basic Features of react-todo-project
+Basic Features of react-todo-project:

     -create to-dos
     -see all to-dos created by user
     -search or filter to-dos
     -mark to-dos as completed
     -counter of to-dos completed or uncompleted
     -remove to-dos

-Components of react-todo-project
+Components of react-todo-project:

     -title
     -counter
     -search
     -search text
     -to-do list
     -to-do